-Outbound investments from Australia are typically structured through companies as they have access to participation exemptions for non-portfolio dividend income40 and capital gains on disposal of shares in foreign companies carrying on active foreign businesses.41
+Outbound investments from Australia are typically structured through companies as they have access to participation exemptions for non-portfolio dividend income22 and capital gains on disposal of shares in foreign companies carrying on active foreign businesses.23

-Unit trusts are routinely used in the property sector because they have the advantage of being able to pay 'tax deferred' distributions42 to members and widely held property trusts can qualify as managed investment trusts (MIT).43
+Unit trusts are routinely used in the property sector as they have the advantage of being able to pay 'tax deferred' distributions24 to members and widely held property trusts can qualify as MITs (discussed above).25

-Discretionary trusts are generally used in private groups to assist in income-splitting between family members.44
+Discretionary trusts are generally used in private groups to assist in income splitting between family members.26

 Domestic income tax

-Australian-resident companies are taxed on worldwide income at the flat rate of 30 per cent, however, those qualifying as 'base rate entities' are eligible for a reduced rate of 26 per cent for the income year beginning 1 July 2020.45 Companies do not benefit from the 'tax-free threshold' for Australian-resident individuals.46
+Australian-resident companies are taxed on worldwide income at the flat rate of 30 per cent; however, those qualifying as 'base rate entities' are eligible for a reduced rate of 25 per cent from 1 July 2021.28 Companies do not benefit from the 'tax free threshold' for Australian-resident individuals.29

-Foreign companies are taxed on Australian-sourced income at a flat rate of 30 per cent.
+Foreign companies are taxed on Australian-source income at a flat rate of 30 per cent.

-Subject to integrity rules,47 individuals are entitled to a 50 per cent discount on capital gains made on assets held for at least 12 months, including where the gain flows through a trust.48 Companies and non-residents are not entitled to this discount.
+Subject to integrity rules,30 individuals are entitled to a 50 per cent discount on capital gains made on assets held for at least 12 months, including where the gain flows through a trust.31 Companies and non-residents are not entitled to this discount.

-Non-residents who receive an unfranked dividend sourced from offshore exempt dividends do not pay any Australian dividend withholding tax under the conduit foreign income regime.51 This is intended to promote Australia as a holding company jurisdiction, although the success of this policy is unclear.
+Non-residents who receive an unfranked dividend sourced from offshore exempt dividends do not pay any Australian dividend withholding tax (WHT) under the conduit foreign income regime.34 This is intended to promote Australia as a holding company jurisdiction, although the success of this policy is unclear.

-Taxation of foreign income has been an area of significant legislative change, including new integrity rules targeting profit-shifting and avoidance within multinational groups or 'significant global entities' (SGEs).53
+Taxation of foreign income has been an area of significant legislative change, including new integrity rules targeting profit shifting and avoidance within multinational groups or significant global entities (SGEs).36

 An SGE is an entity that is:

-- a 'global parent entity'54 (GPE) with annual global income of A$1 billion or more;38
+- a global parent entity37 (GPE) with annual global income of A$1 billion or more;38

 - a member of a group of entities consolidated for accounting purposes in which another group member is a GPE with annual global income of A$1 billion or more; or

-- a member of a 'notional listed company group' and one of the other group members is a GPE with an annual global income of A$1 billion or more.56
+- a member of a notional listed company group and one of the other group members is a GPE with an annual global income of A$1 billion or more.39

-From 1 July 2017, the DPT aims to ensure SGEs pay tax that reflects the economic substance of their activities in Australia'.
+From 1 July 2017, the aim of the DPT is to ensure that SGEs pay tax that reflects the economic substance of their activities in Australia.

 The MAAL was Australia's unilateral legislative response to PE avoidance schemes.
-The MAAL applies to schemes entered into from 1 January 2016 if under, or in connection with, the scheme:
+The MAAL applies to a scheme if under, or in connection with, the scheme: